Category

 How do I find first freelance writing job clients?

-Clients want to know what you’ve written before.
+We get it.
+You’re ready to discover the best ways to find freelance writing jobs for beginners.
+And that can be tough when clients want to know what you’ve written before.
 Prior published pieces are called “clips.”
-Here are some suggestions on how to get your first freelance writing samples:
+Here are some suggestions on how to get your first freelance writing samples, even if you haven’t had a freelance client yet.

 • If you have written for any publications, make a PDF copy of the articles and keep them in a folder that people can access online.
 DropBox and Google Doc work well for this.